Employment Opportunities

 - Support and attend events/activities planned by student-led, departmental, or campus organizations.

-- Advise and manage on-campus student leadership organizations such as National Residence Hall Honorary (NRHH), Residence Hall Association (RHA) and the Black Togetherness Organization (BTO).
+- Advise and manage on-campus student leadership organizations such as National Residence Hall Honorary (NRHH), Residence Hall Association (RHA), and the Black Togetherness Organization (BTO).

-- Attend weekly Area Council meetings and leadership organizations executive board meetings.
+- Attend weekly Area Council meetings and leadership organizations' executive board meetings.

 Community Development